Luke-Nicklin/zen-yoga/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - Select Pages in the Code and automation section of the vertical navigation
+  - Select Pages in the 'Code and automation' section of the vertical navigation on the left side
-  - Once the main branch has been selected, the page will include the live URL at the top of the page with a visit site button.
+  - Once the main branch has been selected and saved, the page will include the live URL at the top of the page with a visit site button.

 The live link can be found here - https://luke-nicklin.github.io/zen-yoga/